Acyclic cluster algebras with dense $g$-vector fans: Cluster algebras with dense -vector fans

 Note that $\mu_k$ is an involution and $\mu_k(\bx,C)$ is also a seed with coefficients.
 Moreover, the coefficients are not changed by mutations.

-The \emph{extended matrix of $B$} is the skew-symmetrizable $2n \times n$ matrix $\hat{B}$ whose upper part is $B$ and whose lower part is the identity matrix of rank $n$.
+The \emph{principal extension of $B$} is the skew-symmetrizable $2n \times n$ matrix $\hat{B}$ whose upper part is $B$ and whose lower part is the identity matrix of rank $n$.
 We fix a seed $(\bx=(x_1,\ldots,x_n,y_1,\ldots,y_n),\hat{B})$ with coefficients, called the \emph{initial seed}.
 We also call each $x_i$ the \emph{initial cluster variable}.
 We are ready to define cluster algebras with principal coefficients.